python/cpython/Doc/tutorial/classes.rst

 single-inheritance languages.

-Dynamic ordering is necessary because all cases of multiple inheritance exhibit one or more diamond relationships (where one at least one of the parent classes can be accessed through multiple paths from the bottommost class).
+Dynamic ordering is necessary because all cases of multiple inheritance exhibit one or more diamond relationships (where at least one of the parent classes can be accessed through multiple paths from the bottommost class).
 For example, all classes inherit from :class:`object`, so any case of multiple inheritance provides more than one path to reach :class:`object`.
 To keep the base classes